trilitech/tezos-developer-docs/docs/architecture/nodes.md

   date: 16 April 2024
 ---

-Tezos nodes are computers that run the Tezos software and participate in the Tezos network.
+Tezos nodes are peer-to-peer programs running the Tezos protocol to participate in the Tezos network.
 Anyone can run a Tezos node.

 A Tezos node has three main roles: